PBMpro provides further information on PBS primary prevention strategies by:

 To see the latest version please visit: https://restraintreductionnetwork.org/know-the-standard-2/

-New trainers’ area for associate trainers in affiliated organisations
+Trainers’ area for associate trainers in affiliate organisations

-Associate trainers can download the new PBMpro training materials from our trainers’ area.
-To access this, your affiliated organisation will need to sign a new PBMpro training agreement and all associate trainers will need to sign a new PBMpro trainer licence agreement.
-All trainers need to create a new account.
+Associate trainers can download the PBMpro training materials from our trainers’ area.
+To access this, your affiliate organisation will need to sign a PBMpro training agreement and all associate trainers will need to sign a PBMpro trainer licence agreement.
 When you click the login button below you will go to a WordPress page where you can set up your account.
 Do not try to login until you have registered – click “Register” which is just below the login boxes.
 Create a username (please put your first name and surname here so we know who you are) add your email address and submit your new registration through to our office.
 We will authorise your account during normal business hours.
 You will then get an email confirmation and a link to set your password.
 If you have any login issues try using a newer browser such as Microsoft Edge or Google Chrome as old versions of Internet Explorer may not work.
 If you still have trouble check with your IT dept to see if your firewall is blocking access.
-Please note that if you log in wrongly your account access will get temporarily suspended.
+Please note that if you login wrongly your account access will get temporarily suspended.
 This will automatically reset after 4 hours.
 Contact Melody at our affice if you need assistance.